pblabs/swaggering-mongoose/README.md

 ### Advanced usage

 The `compile()` method returns both the generated schemas and models from a Swagger document.
-The process is composed in three steps, available to hook up the process for advanced usage:
+Internally, the process is composed by three steps:

 1. getDefinitions(spec): returns a definition set from a Swagger file (from the `definitions` or the `components/schemas`)
 2. getSchemas(definitions): returns a set of mongoose schemas from a definitions set
-3. getModels(schemas): returns a set of mongoose models from a schemas set
+3. getModels(schemas): creates and returns a set of mongoose models from a schemas set

+These functions are exported along with the `compile()`, to be used to hook up the intermediate results for advanced usages.
+See below:

 ```js
 const swaggeringMongoose = require('swaggering-mongoose');